Our research is editorially independent but we

 The Vicksburg Mining Camp was founded in 1867 due to gold found in the creek bed.
 Trees, planted by the first miners to reside in Vicksburg, still line the abandoned streets.
 This Colorado ghost town located north of Buena Vista was actually listed on the National Register of Historic Places in 1977.

-To reach the Colorado ghost town known as Animas Fork, rent an ATV or other four-wheel drive vehicle in Silverton.
+To reach the Colorado ghost town known as Animas Fork, rent an ATV or other four-wheel drive vehicles in Silverton.
 Located at 11,200 feet, this high elevation town was founded in 1873.
 Residents in the late 1880s probably fled the town due to its frequent avalanches and brutal winter snowstorms.
-Now however, you can visit the Bay Window House, which was owned by a mining mogul whose daughter was one of the last known private owners of the Hope Diamond.
+Now you can visit the Bay Window House, which was owned by a mining mogul whose daughter was one of the last known private owners of the Hope Diamond.

 Located southeast of the town of Walden is the ghost town of Teller City.
 This once bustling silver mining town had over 1,500 residents, nearly 30 saloons and hundreds of cabins.
-However by 1902, the town had been abandoned due the silver bust.
+By 1902, the town had been abandoned due to the silver bust.
 For those wanting to see this Colorado ghost town, there is a short loop trail that guides visitors through the last remains of Teller City.

 Located 10 miles from the town of Telluride, Alta was once a booming mining town from 1877 to 1940.
 Alta is another Colorado ghost town that is listed on the National Register of Historic Places.
 Visitors to this ghost town can see many of the original buildings, which look spectacular against the town’s mountain scenery.
 Alta’s demise was caused by a slowing mining industry, a fire that destroyed Alta’s main mill and vandalism during the 20th century.

 You’ll have to hike, bike or ride by ATV to find this ghost town located near Lake City.
 Like many of the Colorado towns on this list, Carson was a mining town.
-Carson was known for its silver, however when the silver bust occurred in the late 1800s, the town was abandoned.
+Carson was known for its silver, but when the silver bust occurred in the late 1800s, the town was abandoned.
 For those wanting to venture up to this high-alpine environment, expect to find seven historic buildings.